 Vulnerabilities identified during this type of testing can include:

-- Auth and access control vulnerabilities
+- Authentication and authorization vulnerabilities

 - Session Management vulnerabilities

-- Injection attacks such as XSS, SQL injection, and more
+- Injection attacks such as XSS, SQL injection and more

 - Design flaws

 - File upload and file download vulnerabilities such as directory traversal

 The purpose of conducting a web application pen test is to discover any security flaws or vulnerabilities in web-based applications including in backend components (APIs, Database, etc.) and Source Code.